Sathuranga Vettai: Plot

-The cops subject him to torture and try to recover the money, but in vain.
-As the court releases him months later due to absence of solid evidence, his associates betray Gandhi and escape with the remaining money.
-An angered investor hires Valavan and his gang to recover his money and kill Gandhi Babu, The gang nabs him outside the court and is beaten to a pulp.
-Later he convinces them of making another con of worth a billion and pay them more than their hirer.
-Believing his abilities they kill and dispose their hirer and pull another scam to fuel a bigger one.
-He believes that if a person is foolish or greedy enough to be duped, then the person is to be blamed.
-He argues that every election voters are conned by the candidates who promise them the moon, but never come through.
-The next scam was nothing but a trap laid for gang by Gandhi Babu, he sends the gang to a his old scam's victim Chettiyar, knowing that they'll get caught as he's alert and will call the police due to his past experience.
+The cops subject Gandhi to torture and try to recover the money, but in vain.
+As the court releases him months later due to the absence of solid evidence, his associates betray Gandhi and escape with the remaining money.
+An angered investor hires Valavan and his gang to recover his money and kill Gandhi.
+The gang nabs him outside the court and beats him to a pulp.
+Later, Gandhi convinces them to make another con of worth a billion and pay them more than their hirer.
+Believing in his abilities, they kill and dispose of their hirer and pull another scam to fuel a bigger one.
+Gandhi believes that if a person is foolish or greedy enough to be duped, then they are to be blamed.
+He argues that in every election, voters are conned by candidates who promise them the moon but never come through.
+The next scam was nothing but a trap laid for the gang by Gandhi.
+He sends the gang to his old scam's victim Chettiyar, knowing that they will get caught as he is alert and will call the police due to his experience.
 The gang gets arrested and angered by Gandhi Babu's betrayal.
-Meanwhile he moves back to Bhanu and she looks after him and they get married.
+Meanwhile, Gandhi moves back to Bhanu, she looks after him, and they get married.
 Later, Bhanu becomes pregnant.

-As the gang gets released they give Gandhi Babu a choice whether to pull a bigger scam and compensate their losses, or he and his wife get killed by them.
-Babu agrees to help them, The gang leaves Dravidan to keep an eye on pregnant Bhanu and leaves to Madurai to perform a final heist to hand over the money to them.
-They target Moovendhar, a rich and politically well-connected marble and granite businessman, they target him through the rice pulling scam, one of the high-profile scams during the times.
-They offer the artifact involved in the scam as a solution to his problems.
-As Moovendar agrees to the deal, the artifact is transferred after rituals and the gang receives ₹100 crore as payment.
+As the gang gets released, they give Gandhi Babu a choice whether to pull a bigger scam and compensate their losses, or he and his wife get killed by them.
+Babu agrees to help them.
+The gang leaves Dravidan to keep an eye on the pregnant Bhanu and leaves for Madurai to perform a final heist to hand over the money to them.
+They target Moovendhar, a rich and politically well-connected marble and granite businessman.
+They target him through the rice-pulling scam, one of the high-profile scams.
+They offer the artefact involved in the scam as a solution to his problems.
+As Moovendar agrees to the deal, the artefact is transferred after rituals, and the gang receives ₹100 crore as payment.
 The passage of money results in a tussle.
 Gandhi kills them and returns to his wife and child with the money.
-Finally, the look on her face makes him realize the value of life, and he leaves the money to the police custody.
+Finally, the look on her face makes him realise the value of life, and he leaves the money in police custody.